 I love banana bread.
 My mom always baked this when I was younger and there is just something about it that calls to me!
 The comfort of a warm stove, the fun of mixing it up together, the sweet but semi-guilt free snack to enjoy… Once I see my bananas getting a bit to brown… you know, when you forgot they were there & when you open them it’s gonna be total mush on the inside… Well those bananas are perfect for this bread!

 It is easy to make this into one large, regular sized loaf pan bread.
 Or you can divided it into mini loaf pans.
 Usually this recipe makes 4 mini loaves for me.
 Perfect to send to my neighbor’s house, snack on one all day or have for breakfast in the morning.
+It’s also the perfect thing to toss together with the kids on a chilly day.

 Original Recipe Source: Recipe Girl